Condensing Previous Posts

 Oh, so close now!
 I finished the last two blocks of January instructions.
 The first week in February is the reveal of how the designer suggests we put our blocks together to complete the quilt top.
 I say suggests since many in the group, as anxious as I am, have laid out a variety of ways the blocks put together can make some genuinely nice designs.
 I admit it is tempting to play around with the blocks in various positions if I wasn’t so busy!

-Here are photos of all the blocks that will go into what I am sure will be a beautiful layout.
+Here are photos of all the block designs that will go into what I am sure will be a beautiful layout.

 Finally, the Mystery Quilt is Revealed